 First-degree sunburns affect the superficial layer of skin.
 Symptoms include red skin, pain, no blisters, and slight swelling.

 For first-degree sunburn treatment, take cool tea baths or cool showers with low-pressure water.
 Apply cool tea compresses and aloe vera for relief.

 Second-degree sunburns extending into some underlying skin layers are known as partial-thickness skin burns.
 Symptoms are more painful with red skin and water blisters.
 These sunburns are a little more serious, but you can still treat them at home in the same manner.

 The main concern is to avoid popping the water blisters to prevent infections.
 Blisters help your skin heal and protect you from infection.
 Use antibiotic creams if blisters burst or show signs of infection.

 Third-degree sunburns are the most serious and always require professional medical attention.
 A full-thickness skin injury extends to all layers of the skin.
 Symptoms may include substantial pain but not always, redness, swelling, and tightness of the skin.

-Large blisters more than 2 inches in diameter.
-Skin blanching or white patches in the area of the sunburned skin.
+Large blisters that are more than 2 inches in diameter or skin blanching and white patches in the area of the sunburned skin.

 Sometimes a severe sunburn is accompanied by fever, chills, and nausea.
-This requires immediate medical attention, regardless of the degree of burn.
+These symptoms require immediate medical attention, regardless of the degree of burn.
 Go to an urgent care facility or emergency room.

 Enjoy the sunny days and stay safe out there!
-If you see me around town I'm the one with the sunglasses on at all times and usually a hat.
+If you see me around town, I usually wear a big hat and sunglasses.